Citrix ADC MPX 24100

 Four power supplies, each rated at 750 watts, 100–240 volts.
 A minimum of two power supplies are required for proper operation.
 The extra power supplies act as backup.
 Each power supply has an LED that indicates the status of the power supply, as described in Common hardware components.

 Power switch, which turns off power to the appliance.
-Press the switch for less than two seconds to turn off the power.
+Press the switch for less than two seconds to shut off the power.

 Two 128 GB or larger removable solid-state drives.

 One 500 GB or larger removable hard disk drive that is used to store user data.

 For information about installing the rails, rack mounting the hardware, and connecting the cables, see Installing the Hardware.